First Baptist School Academics

 Math and English classes are taught separately in order to focus on grade level and prepare students for upper level courses.
 In English students continue to master grammar and improve their composition skills.
-In math students are taught traditional computation skills.
+In math, students are taught traditional computation skills as well as some pre-algebra concepts.
 Common core is not part of the math curriculum.

-Mathletics is used to help students who struggle as well as challenge those who excel in math.
-Mathletics is a captivating online learning space with a unique blend of student-driven learning and teacher-led education.
+IXL.com is used to help students who struggle as well as challenge those who excel in math.
+IXL is a captivating online learning space with a unique blend of student-driven learning and teacher-led education.

-First Baptist School helps prepare students for their futures by offering elective classes such as typing, computers, computer programming, speech, and shop.
-The foreign languages that are offered at First Baptist School are Spanish, Chinese, and ASL (American Sign Language).
+First Baptist School helps prepare students for their futures by offering elective classes such as typing, computers, robotics, computer programming, speech, shop, and a variety of foreign languages (including American Sign Language).